MhithiJ/MhithiJ/README.md

 <img align="right" alt="Mhithi" src="images/coding.gif" width="320px" />

-Love interacting with the community, sharing knowledge, and learning new things.
+Love to collaborate on various data projects, and learning about new automative systems.

 **Talking about personal stuff:**